Educating Physicians in the Science & Art of Medical Acupuncture

 Helms Medical Institute sponsors the longest-running medical acupuncture training program for physicians in North America.

 90% of physicians practicing acupuncture in the U.S. have been trained by Helms Medical Institute’s courses.
-The U.S. Military has chosen Helms Medical Institute to teach medical acupuncture to its physicians.
+The U.S. Military has chosen Helms Medical Institute for medical acupuncture training for its physicians.

-HMI courses are taught by physicians for physicians.
+HMI medical acupuncture CME courses are taught by physicians for physicians.